byu-life-sciences/fullstack-template-creation-action/README.md

 # Fullstack Template Creation Action
 A GitHub action that gets run when the fullstack-template repo is used to initialize a different repo.
+In some places I've worked, we clone from a template repository frequently.
+As part of that cloning process, we would spend ~1 hour each time renaming files to match the new repo name.
+This action will automatically do all that renaming, saving a lot of time.

 ## What does this action do?
 The action does the following: